NasserMostafa1000/Restaurant-Solution/README.md

 🛠 Overview
 This is a self-contained desktop application developed entirely by me using the .NET Framework.
 The application uses an embedded SQLite database, meaning no external server is required — everything is built into the app for easy deployment and smooth performance.

-👉 Download and install now
+👉 Download and install now from [here](https://www.mediafire.com/file/9x4v1sfgb4hn5ys/Restaurant_Solution_Git.zip/file)

 Demo Credentials: